matteobe/ChinesePoker/README.md

 After this initial phase we go around the table (clockwise, counter-clockwise) and each player picks 3 cards from the deck and places 2 cards in the "pyramid" and one card is discarded.
 After 4 rounds around the table, the game ends.

+### Fantasy
+A player that is able to place a combination in the top row worth more than a pair of Jacks reaches "Fantasy"-mode

+When a player is in "Fantasy"-mode he receives 14 cards at the beginnig of the game and can prepare his "pyramid".
+One of the 14 cards must be discarded.

+The other players continue playing, as if the player in "Fantasy"-mode is present.

+#### Special combinations
+If a player is able to place a:

+* Poker in the bottom hand
+* Three of a kind in the top hand

+or combinations worth more, the player remains in "Fantasy"-mode.

 ## Calculate points
 The points are calculated by comparing two players "pyramid".
 Each level of the pyramid is won by having the better hand.